rr-manoj-dobbali/sql-style-guide/README.md

 - No trailing white space
 - If queries/models are run by DBT then do not mention schema or database name, just use table name
 - Use `!=` instead of `<>` since it is more popular in other programming languages
+- Ordering and grouping by a number (eg. GROUP BY 1, 2) is preferred

 ## OTHER SPECIFIC EXAMPLES